lu22do/iron-and-shares/README.md

     *   **Dividends:** Presidents choose to **Pay Out** (distributing revenue to shareholders and raising stock price) or **Withhold** (keeping revenue in the company treasury for future builds, but slightly lowering stock price).

 *   **Dynamic UI:** The interface updates in real-time.
 It highlights whose turn it is and only enables buttons for the active player.

+## Some mechanics in details

+### Why is the company share price decreases when not paying dividends

+The core reason for a stock price drop when a company (railroad) withholds revenue is to introduce **market discipline** and force players to make difficult strategic choices.

+1.  **The "Withholding" Problem:** In 18xx games, a company president (the player with the most shares) controls the company's treasury.
+They can choose to keep the revenue (Withhold) or pay it out (Dividend).
+If there were no penalty for withholding, presidents could simply retain all company profits to:

+    *   **Build a huge war chest** (the company treasury) to aggressively upgrade track and buy stations later.
+    *   **Keep the stock price artificially low** to buy more shares cheaply before starting the dividend payout cycle.

+2.  **Investor Confidence (Market Action):** The stock price represents the **market's confidence** in the company.

+    *   **Payout:** When a company pays a dividend, shareholders are rewarded, and market confidence rises (**Stock Price Increases**).
+    *   **Withhold:** When a company holds onto its cash, shareholders receive nothing.
+The market interprets this as either a sign of poor performance or, more commonly, that the president is prioritizing company growth over shareholder returns.
+This lack of immediate return erodes confidence (**Stock Price Decreases**).

+3.  **The Tough Choice:** This mechanic forces the company president to weigh two competing interests every Operating Round:

+    *   **Growth (Withhold):** Lowering the stock price (hurting your own net worth) to build up company cash for expensive track upgrades.
+    *   **Profit (Dividend):** Raising the stock price (increasing your net worth) but limiting the company's capital for immediate expansion.

+In summary, the price drop for withholding revenue prevents presidents from silently hoarding cash without consequence and ensures that every operating decision has a direct and significant financial impact on the players holding the stock.